MaxCole1/Framework-for-accesible-musical-expression/README.md

 # Framework-for-accesible-musical-expression
-Source code for final year project titled "Using interactive machine learning to create an interface independent framework for accessible musical expression"
+Source code for final year project titled "Using interactive machine learning to create an interface independent framework for accessible musical expression" by Max Cole: 17025115.

 This repo features 4 seperate folders:
   - Leap motion handler files